Revised October 2015

 Discussions about risk reduction should be tailored according to the patient’s individual needs (see Appendix C for a detailed listing of AIDS-Institute-funded HIV prevention programs that provide risk-reduction counseling).
 Clinicians should provide condoms at every visit, and should discuss use of effective contraception and desire to use contraception.
 PrEP users should be counseled to continue use of condoms while using PrEP (see Prevention with Positives, Appendix B, for more information about types of condoms and proper use).

 For patients in serodiscordant relationships with HIV-infected partners who are not receiving ART, clinicians should recommend treatment for the HIV-infected partner and should reinforce this message at each visit.

 For injection drug users, clinicians should make referrals for substance use treatment and should prescribe clean syringes and needles and refer to needle-exchange programs.
 New York State’s two syringe access initiatives are the Expanded Syringe Access Demonstration Program and Syringe Exchange Programs.

 Routine HIV testing is an integral component of safe use of PrEP.
 Frequent screening is meant to prevent the development of resistance in PrEP users who become HIV-infected while using PrEP, as well as protect transmission to HIV-negative partners.
-Quarterly testing with an HIV antibody test that is third-generation or higher is recommended (see list of available 3rd and 4th generation HIV tests).
+Quarterly testing with a 4th generation (recommended) or 3rd generation (alternative) HIV screening test is recommended (see list of available 3rd and 4th generation HIV tests).